Feature Stories 2023: Pushkar Bhatia '24: A global citizen

 Update: Since this article's publishing, Pushkar has completed a policy and education internship at the Business Network for Offshore Wind and begun an economics internship for the Food and Drug Administration (FDA).

 Pushkar Bhatia has seen a lot of this world for a 20-year-old.
-The junior economics healthcare services administration major is originally from Gallup City, New Mexico, but spent his K-12 years in Hoshiarpur, Punjab, India, before coming back to the States for college at UMass Dartmouth.
+The healthcare administration major is originally from Gallup City, New Mexico, but spent his K-12 years in Hoshiarpur, Punjab, India, before returning to the States for college at UMass Dartmouth.

 When he heard about an opportunity to study international marketing and German language at Darmstadt University of Applied Sciences in Hessen State, Germany, he jumped to enroll.